elaborate-code/jigsaw-localization/README.md

 ## TODO

-- A helper that gives a route to an equivelent translated page (done, I will integrate it soon).
+- A helper that gives a route to an equivalent translated page (done, I will integrate it soon).
 - Add testing.
 - Check the minimum required PHP version.
 - Automated github actions for testing.